 It's like totally important designer...

 I will never not think of Alaïa as being synonymous with Cher Horowitz.
 When she refuses to lie down on the ground while held at gunpoint in the name of fashion because, “THIS is an Alaïa, it’s like a totally important designer”.
-A girl after my own heart. leather skirt
+A girl after my own heart.

-On her first date with my father my mother made herself a Seafoam green cape-sleeve cropped top with a wrap around town at the waist (if it existed today it would actually be quite trendy) … I used to wear it as a little girl when playing dress up.
+On her first date with my father my mother made herself a Seafoam green cape-sleeve cropped top with a wrap around bow at the waist (if it existed today it would actually be quite trendy) … I used to wear it as a little girl when playing dress up.
 These Christian Siriano looks remind me so much of that top.
-Pearlescent seafood green, it’s almost mermaid like.
+Pearlescent seafoam green, it’s almost mermaid like.

 So much inclusivity and diversity on Siriano’s runway!!
 2019 isn’t as bad as it may seem.